dirkschumacher/armacmp/README.md

 library(armacmp)
 ```

-Takes an input\_matrix and returns its transpose.
+Takes a matrix and returns its transpose.

 ``` r
 trans <- armacmp(function(X) {